 Essentially this cellular garbage would lead to what is called senescent cells.
 These are cells that are unable to divide and begin to age and die.
 Cellular senescence is a phenomenon characterized by the cessation of cell division.
 In their groundbreaking experiments during the early 1960s, Leonard Hayflick and Paul Moorhead found that normal human fetal fibroblasts in culture reach a maximum of approximately 50 cell population doublings before becoming senescent.
 This process is known as “replicative senescence”, or the Hayflick limit.
 Hayflick’s discovery of mortal cells paved the path for the discovery and understanding of cellular aging molecular pathways.
 Cellular senescence can be initiated by a wide variety of stress-inducing factors.
 These stress factors include both environmental and internal damaging events, abnormal cellular growth, oxidative stress, autophagy factors, among many other things.
 The physiological importance of cell senescence has been attributed to the prevention of carcinogenesis, and more recently, aging, development, and tissue repair.
 (13)

 The importance of this Garbage Catastrophe theory can be seen in the following study on prolonged fasting, which shows how the cells clean up this toxic metabolic waste during a fast.

-Studies have shown that prolonged fasting (PF) in mice, promotes the self-renewal of intestinal stem cells, muscle stem cells, nerve regeneration, preserves the long-term regenerative capacity of blood cells, and prevents the decline of blood cells during aging.
+Studies have shown that complete, prolonged fasting (PF) in mice, promotes the self-renewal of intestinal stem cells, muscle stem cells, nerve regeneration, preserves the long-term regenerative capacity of blood cells, and prevents the decline of blood cells during aging.